appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/CategorySearch.md

 -   **innerRef** `Function` [optional]
     You can pass a callback using `innerRef` which gets passed to the inner input element as [`ref`](https://reactjs.org/docs/refs-and-the-dom.html).
--   **URLParams** `Boolean` [optional] enable creating a URL query string parameter based on the current value of the search.
+-   **URLParams** `Boolean` [optional] enable creating a URL query string param based on the search query text value.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.

 ## Demo